|

 Support for Disabled Veterans in need

-Veteran Love and Appreciation Inc., a nonprofit 501(c) (3), exists to provide direct services to our severely wounded and disabled men and women who served in Operation Iraqi Freedom and Operation Enduring Freedom.
+Veteran Love and Appreciation Inc., a nonprofit 501(c) (3), exists to provide services to disabled men and women who have served in our Armed Forces.

 Donations are always accepted via PayPal or postal mail: